zappar-xr/zappar-threejs/README.md

 imageAnchorGroup.add(myModel);
 ```

 The group provides a coordinate system that has its origin at the center of the image, with positive X axis to the right, the positive Y axis towards the top and the positive Z axis coming up out of the plane of the image.
-The scale of the coordinate system is such that a Y value of +1 corresponds to the top of the image, and a Y value of -1 corresponds to the bottom of the image.
+For curved targets, the origin is in the center of the cylinder defined by the curve.
+If the physical size of the image was included when the target file was generated (e.g. using the `input-width`, `input-height`, or `dpi` parameters), then the units of the coordinate system are meters.
+If no physical size was specified, then the scale of the coordinate system is such that a Y value of +1 corresponds to the top of the image, and a Y value of -1 corresponds to the bottom of the image.
 The X axis positions of the left and right edges of the target image therefore depend on the aspect ratio of the image.

 #### Events